devGenie/automata/README.md

 # Setting up Health checks on an Ubuntu server

 ## How to deploy the project ##
-1 SSH into your vps
+1 SSH into your vps/ec2 instance

-2 cd into /home/
+2 cd into home directory `cd /home`

 3 install git `sudo apt-get install git`